Sudirman Central Business District

-Sudirman Central Business District or SCBD is a business district with an integrated mixed use development concept, located in South Jakarta, Indonesia, consisting of condominiums, office buildings, hotels, shopping and entertainment centers.
-The total area of SCBD is about 45 hectares, which is again divided into 25 lots.
-About 13 hectares of the district are used to develop road network and landscaping.
-SCBD is located within the Golden Triangle of Jakarta.
-There are seven entry and exit points from SCBD to different avenues of Jakarta.
-Most of the office buildings in the district are connected by underground pedestrian links.
+Sudirman Central Business District abbreviated and locally known as SCBD, is a business district with an integrated mixed-use development concept, located in Sudirman Avenue, South Jakarta, Indonesia, with many skyscrapers consisting of condominiums, office buildings, hotels, shopping and entertainment centers.
+The area is considered to be the epicentrum of business in the country, with office spaces inhabited by multinational companies.

+SCBD is located within the Golden Triangle of Jakarta and is the best integrated mixed-use development complex in Indonesia.
+Office spaces in the district is considered the most luxurious and expensive in Indonesia.